 No nonsense design philosophy.

 My goal was to keep it simple and stick as close as possible to the existing design system.
 This would ensure both a faster build, and a more accessible solution, since the design system components are accessible out of the box.

 CKAN is the open source platform that's used for the technological foundation for this portal.
-After reviewing CKAN, I created a theme that utilised its strengths, and circumvents its UX shortcomings — of which there were a few.
-At the same time, the solution had to comply with the NSW Government design system, and of course not just tick these boxes but ultimately, and most importantly, meet the needs of future portal users.
+After reviewing CKAN, I created a design diretion which utilised CKAN's strengths, complies with the NSW Government design system, and most importantly, meets the needs of the portal users.

 As part of this work I spent some time mapping out a vision for a data visualisation feature.
-One that would allow people without data science degrees to use the site, and thereby make this important climate data accessible to a wide audience.
+One that would allow people without data science degrees to use the site.

 A group of 20 target users participated.
-The result was a 71% success rate on the tree test, and an 80% average success rate for key tasks in the click test — promising.
-While there's some room for improvement, overall I was happy with the results, especially on key data discovery tasks where the vast majority of users quickly found what they were looking for.
-In my report I recommended a more in-depth user testing effort once the site is in beta, but overall we're quite confident with our initial direction.
+The result was a 71% success rate on the tree test, and an 80% average success rate for key tasks in the click test — promising!

-The turnaround time for this work was about a month — factoring in everything from project analysis, stakeholder meetings, a few iterations on the design direction, prototype creation and testing.
+The turnaround time for this work was a few months — factoring in everything from project analysis, stakeholder meetings, a few iterations on the design direction, prototyping, QA and testing.